jonohayon/cws/README.md

 > A simple WebSocket server built in C with libuv.

 ## Why?
-I wanted to learn how to build a project using Bazel and Conan together, and to train my C programming abilities.
+I wanted to learn how to build a project using [Conan](http://conan.io), and to train my C programming abilities.

 ## Design